 The bill aims to extend and evaluate the cannabis social equity program in Washington State, with a focus on improving its implementation and efficiency.
-It mandates the liquor and cannabis board, in consultation with the department of commerce, to conduct a comprehensive evaluation of the program by December 1, 2025.
-This evaluation will include public feedback, an analysis of the first round of licensing and grant awards, and identification of barriers to the success of cannabis businesses under the program.
-The bill also extends the cannabis social equity program until July 1, 2034, allowing for additional licensing opportunities and adjustments based on demographic data.
+It mandates the liquor and cannabis board, in consultation with the department of commerce, to conduct a comprehensive evaluation of the program and submit a report to the governor and legislature by December 1, 2025.
+The evaluation will include public feedback and an analysis of factors that hinder the success of cannabis businesses under the program.
+Additionally, the bill extends the cannabis social equity program for two more years, until July 1, 2034, and removes restrictions on grant issuance to qualifying cannabis licensees.

 Statutes affected: Original Bill: 69.50.335